 • adopt a clear mandate to restore first and fix later (make safe, isolate, restore and repair)

 • make rigorous use of outage management system (OMS) data, analyzing outages by root cause and sustained impact by time, cause and geography to

 Using this profiling technique allows companies that want to improve performance to focus on changing the way they do business from a people, culture and process perspective with a significantly better chance of success.

-To find out how to improve performance and create the ‘fit for the future’ utility, please contact us now.
+To find out how to improve performance and create a top performing utility, please contact us now.